-The Duties of a Certified Nursing Assistant
+The Function of a CNA

 - Administering basic care to patients

-- Taking patient's vital signs
+- Checking patient's vital signs

 - Keeping a record of patient's health status